tumbleshack/mor2eat/README.md

 # Why?

-I want to visit more Chick Fil A's than anyone ever has before.
+I want to visit more Chick Fil A's than anyone ever has before in a single day.
 To do this, I need an optmial route (most CFA's, one day).
 Would it be easier to manually look at Google maps and construct one?

 Probably.